soverenio/docs/docs/administration/managing-users.md

 After inputting the new user's email address, click on the **Generate invite link** button, copy the link, and manually send it to the new user via your preferred communication channels, such as email or Slack.

-!!! warning "The new user will not receive the link automatically.
+!!! warning "The new user will not receive the invitation link automatically.
 You must manually send it using your preferred communication channels like Slack or email."

 Until the new user accepts the invitation, you have the option to **Revoke** it if you change your mind: